Welcome grasshoppers and butterflies,

 The Wizard of Wild says, imposing a robot tax will only hurt our economy, as other countries that don't impose robot taxes will be more competitive than us.

-Some may suggest our government will provide displaced workers some type of subsidy.
+Some may suggest our government will provide displaced workers subsidies.

 Some may say the company that achieves AGI will do good things with the new knowledge.